Are you thinking about pursuing evolutionary psychology as a career? Here are ten important things to know to become an evolutionary psychologist.

 Evolutionary psychology is fortunate to claim many scientists heralded for their clear thinking and writing.
 Two notable examples are Harvard cognitive psychologist Steven Pinker and Oxford evolutionary biologist Richard Dawkins, both of whom are award winning authors who recently topped Prospect magazine’s list of world thinkers (World Thinkers 2013, 2013).
 Of their myriad contributions, Dawkins’ The Selfish Gene (1976) and The Extended Phenotype (1982) and Pinker’s How The Mind Works (1997) and The Blank Slate: The Modern Denial of Human Nature (2002) are “must reads” for aspiring evolutionary psychologists.
 Close readings of the field’s first textbook (Evolutionary Psychology: The New Science of the Mind) and handbook (The Handbook of Evolutionary Psychology) are also encouraged (Buss, 2005, 2012).
 A slightly dated but superb list of articles, chapters, and books to read to learn more about evolutionary psychology can be found here.

-Three peer-reviewed journals to peruse are Evolution and Human Behavior, Human Nature, and Evolutionary Psychology.
-The latter is an online journal that is free to access.
+Four peer-reviewed journals to peruse are Evolution and Human Behavior, Evolutionary Psychology, Human Nature, and Evolutionary Behavioral Sciences.
+Evolutionary Psychology is an online journal that is free to access.
 Becoming a student member of the Human Behavior and Evolution Society is recommended because, for only $33 a year, members receive a free subscription to Evolution and Human Behavior and reduced rates for Human Nature and for the society’s annual conference (discussed below).

 VIII.
 What Conferences Should an Aspiring Evolutionary Psychologist Attend?